SELECTED ART WORKS 2000-2010

 DIARY OF THE FUTURE

-Qabr El Zaman, (Arabic, The ‘Tomb of Time’).
+Qabr El Zaman, (Arabic, the ‘Tomb of Time’).
 Architectural Installation.
 Grey raw marble, photographs printed on porcelain, trompe l’oeil wall paintings and permanent pigment print of digital photo-collage on gesso-coated aluminum panel.
 Commissioned for and collection of Mathaf: Arab Museum of Modern Art, Doha, Qatar. © Lara Baladi, 2010.

 [...]
 Black veins—rivulets—interlaced at the bottom and all around the insides of the cups, each line telling a story to those who knew how to decipher the secret language.
 This tradition is so anchored in our culture that turning the cup upside down, even if no one around can read it, has become part of the coffee-drinking ritual.
-Alone, or together, we automatically look into the bottom, hoping to find answers to the questions our soul is asking.
+Alone, or together, we instinctively look into the bottom, hoping to find answers to the questions our soul is asking.
 Every day, I carried the tray with the used and labeled cups outside to the table in that garden of my childhood.
 There, I photographed the inside of each cup—and the labels, at first, to keep track of whose each one was.
 But my eyes were so close to my subject, I fell into a kind of timelessness.
 I followed the ants walking on the saucers, became obsessed with the tiniest details, how the wet coffee dregs made patterns on the labels or how some of these labels were cut from my grandmother’s stack of hieroglyph-printed stationery, the same that she’d used for as long as I could remember [...]

 Vodka Camomile, Cocktail for a Revolution.
 Excerpt.
 'Sketch' for a book, published in Agni, Boston University, 2016.